EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 Purpose and Need

-• Evaluate corridor improvements that will add highway and interchange capacity.
+• Evaluate corridor improvements that will add lanes to the corridor and interchanges.

 • Evaluate the implementation of potential interchange and intersection improvements that will improve capacity, operations, safety, mobility, and emergency evacuation.